dani-corie/pysh/README.md

 * If the destination is an existing directory, source items are mpved into it.
 * If the destination does not point to an existing directory, the source is renamed to this new name and location.
 In this case, the source path must expand to a single file or directory.

-Set `recursive=True` to allow directories to be processed.
-By default, an error is raised on encountering a directory.

 ### rm

 Deletes items specified by a wildcard path.